pytagus/SimpleMindmap/README.md

 7. Use keyboard shortcuts (Ctrl+C, Ctrl+X, Ctrl+V) to copy, cut, and paste nodes.
 8. Click "Backup" to export your mind map.
 9. Use "Restore" to import a previously saved mind map.
+10. Use the color picker to change the background color of selected nodes.
+11. Click "Add Node with Text" to create a new node with text from the clipboard.
+12. Right-click on a connection to delete it.
+13. Press the "Delete" key to remove selected nodes.
+14. Use the mouse wheel or scroll bars to navigate a large mind map.
+15. Changes are automatically saved in the browser's local storage.

 ## Keyboard Shortcuts